MoonlightTaVi/SampleRabbitMQ/README.md

 The time that is shown in logs / Rabbit messages does not take time regions into account (because it is how it works).
 The used time region is Greenwich Mean Time, or GMT (UTC+0).

-⚠️ Known bug: the time is written in AM/PM 12-hours style, but it does not actually specify AM/PM tags.

 ## Unhandled exceptions

 The application does not handle most of the exceptions that may happen.
 For example, it will crash if someone tries to send negative amount of money (validation exception).

-It is **not** because it is hard to do; it is because this functionality is out of the application scope (e.g. the Shell component represents a separate web-client that makes requests to the remote server).
+It is **not** because it is hard to implement; it is because this functionality is out of the application scope (e.g. the Shell component represents a separate web-client that makes requests to the remote server).

 But the most crucial exceptions (such as the connection exception) are treated in the best way possible (as for a sample project).